choria-io/website/docs/content/playbooks/index.md

 MCollective has many agents and actions, in isolation they can be useful but they are best used in combinations as a series of requests.
 Thus far people had to write Ruby code interacting with the RPC API to do that - there has been no higher level scripting system.

 Further MCollective is hardly ever stand alone in any infrastructure, there are always other sources of truth, other APIs etc.  Imagine you might want node lists from Consul or etcd, or some YAML file.
-Imagine you want to notify webhooks, or run arbitrary shell scripts, or call to systems like Slack for notification or speak to Razor to provision nodes or Terraform for EC2 resources - all of these would be tasks or data sources you'd wish to incorporate in such a script.
+Imagine you want to notify webhooks, or run arbitrary shell scripts, or call to systems like Slack for notification or speak to Razor to provision nodes or Terraform for EC2 resources - all of these would be tasks or data stores you'd wish to incorporate in such a script.

 Choria Playbooks is an attempt to produce a system that lets you write sets of tasks, inputs, discovery rules and so forth to solve complex infrastructure orchestration problems.